How We Do (song)

 "How We Do" is a song by American rapper and West Coast hip hop artist the Game, featuring rapper 50 Cent from his debut album, The Documentary.
-Produced by Dr. Dre, Mike Elizondo, it was released as the album's second official single in late 2004.
+Produced by Dr. Dre and Mike Elizondo, it was released as the album's second official single in late 2004.

 "How We Do" achieved commercial success worldwide.
 The track peaked within the top 10 in multiple countries, including the United Kingdom, Ireland, Netherlands, Switzerland, Germany and New Zealand.
 The single was commercially successful in the United States, peaking at number 4 on the Billboard Hot 100 and remaining on the chart for 28 consecutive weeks.
 "How We Do" marked Game's first top-ten single on the chart as a lead artist and also marked 50 Cent's fifth overall top-ten single.

+Background and recording

+The Game first discovered the instrumental for "How We Do" whilst going through a folder of Dr. Dre's productions without his permission; the audio file was labelled "Fresh '83".
+Dr. Dre did not like the production at first, but The Game convinced him to let him write some lyrics to it, and after hearing The Game perform his first verse Dr. Dre decided that the song should be completed.
+Once The Game had completed all his verses, Dr. Dre commissioned 50 Cent to write the chorus, who whilst doing so decided he also wanted to appear on the song; he rewrote and replaced The Game's intended second verse with one of his own.

 Commercial success

 The song was a hit at Urban and Rhythmic radio stations in America, and was a success on American mainstream pop music radio stations.
 In the U.S., the song debuted at number 65 and peaked at number 4 on the Billboard Hot 100 in early 2005, making it the Game's first top-five hit.
 The song was also certified Gold by the RIAA.

 The song fell down the charts relatively quickly for a top-ten hit.
 This was likely due to an overabundance of Shady/Aftermath/G-Unit-related singles all competing for airtime during this time period, as Eminem and G-Unit members 50 Cent, Lloyd Banks, Young Buck, and Game all had songs on the chart during the months of late 2004 and early 2005.
 However, despite its fast fall out of the top twenty, the song managed to hang on in the lower rungs of the top 40 for months, in spite of, or possibly because of, the Game's follow up, "Hate It or Love It" becoming even bigger on pop radio only a few weeks after "How We Do" had peaked.
 Dr. Dre had produced "How We Do" during his time in G-Unit.